We may earn money or products from the companies mentioned in this post.

 When to retire isn’t merely a financial decision.

-Health, family duties, and temperament should be all factors.
+Health, family duties, and temperament should all be factors.

-It’s necessary to retire from and to something.
+It’s necessary to retire from something.

 Please leave comments and questions below.